-Currently and as per the guidelines of the American and European liver societies and World Gastroenterology Organisations, ultrasound is widely used in surveillance of HCCs and CT and magnetic resonance images (MRI) are indicated to characterise a focal lesion suspected in the liver[22-24].
-The diagnosis of HCC relies on either MR images or contrast-enhanced CT-scan which enable the identification of up to 65% of small cell nodules < 2 mm in size[22-25].
+Currently and as per the guidelines of the American and European liver societies and World Gastroenterology Organisations, ultrasound is widely used in surveillance of HCCs, and CT and magnetic resonance images (MRI) are indicated to characterise a focal lesion suspected in the liver[22-24].
+The diagnosis of HCC relies on either MR images or contrast-enhanced CT-scan, which enable the identification of up to 65% of small cell nodules < 2 mm in size[22-25].
 However, the detection of small nodules is dependent on vascular dynamic enhancement pattern throughout the different phases of the study[26].
 Also, there is inter-operator variability induced by visual qualitative assessment[27].
 Therefore, the use of computer-aided diagnosis framework may enable us to resolve these limitations and enhance the diagnosing outcomes of these radiological modalities.

-On these bases, this study aims to evaluate the use of CNN in HCC, liver metastasis (secondaries) or images of other liver masses.
+Based on these findings, this study aims to evaluate the use of CNN in HCC, liver metastasis (secondaries), or images of other liver masses.
 The rationales for the study were to assess the current status of convolutional neural networks and their applications in liver oncology images, identify gaps and deficiencies in ongoing research in this new field, particularly in relation to liver oncology images, and discuss future directions and research priorities that may maximise the applications of research in hepatic oncology.
-Therefore, our research questions are: (A) what is the current status of research output in the use of CNN in assessing HCC, liver metastasis (secondaries) or images of other liver masses? and (B) what is the accuracy of CNN, deep learning systems, in lesion detection, classification, or segmentation of these images?
+Therefore, our research questions are: (A) What is the current status of research output in the use of CNN in assessing HCC, liver metastases (secondaries), or images of other liver masses? and (B) What is the accuracy of CNN, deep learning systems, in lesion detection, classification, or segmentation of these images?

 MATERIALS AND METHODS